Das Kapital: Part VII: The Process of Accumulation of Capital

 Capitalist accumulation "constantly produces... a relatively redundant working population, i.e. a population which is superfluous to capital's average requirements for its own valorisation, and is therefore a surplus population".
 This "industrial reserve army" (or "relative surplus population") is a necessary product of accumulation and a condition for its existence, providing a readily available supply of labour for expansion and exerting downward pressure on wages.
 Marx identifies different forms of the reserve army: the "floating" (e.g., temporarily unemployed factory workers), the "latent" (e.g., agricultural populations being drawn into industry, or women and children entering the workforce), and the "stagnant" (e.g., irregularly employed workers, including those in the "sphere of pauperism" like vagabonds and criminals).

 The "absolute general law of capitalist accumulation" is that "in proportion as capital accumulates, the situation of the worker, be his payment high or low, must grow worse".
 Marx's argument here concerns the relative impoverishment of the working class: workers receive a smaller part of the new value they produce, and their needs as human beings are increasingly denied by the alienating and dehumanising production process.
 This leads to an "accumulation of misery, the torment of labour, slavery, ignorance, brutalisation and moral degradation at the opposite pole" to the accumulation of wealth.

 Part VIII: So-Called Primitive Accumulation

-Thomas Faed's The Last of the Clan (1865), depicting emigrants from the Highland Clearances in Scotland.
+Statue in Helmsdale, Scotland, depicting emigrants from the Highland Clearances.
 The clearances are an example of the forcible expropriation of the agricultural population from the land, a key aspect of primitive accumulation described by Marx.

 Diagram of the British slave ship Brookes, 1788.
 Marx identified the slave trade as a significant component of primitive accumulation, providing wealth for early capitalist development.